c7sepe2/Imalys_ESIS-Software-Tools-v0.3/manual/5_Reduce.md

 	retain = bands
 ```

+The *median* process returns the *median* of all bands in the *selected* image.
 The *median* is defined as the value in the middle of a sorted list and reflects the most common value of each pixel in a stack of bands or images.
 The calculation is repeated for each pixel individually.
 If the *retain* option is used (as above) a stack of multispectral images is reduced to one multispectral image of most common values for each band.
 The *retain = time* option will return a multiband image with one *brightness* layer for each acquisition date.

 The *median* process can mask rare values.
 Clouds or smoke will disappear if more than the half of all pixels show undisturbed values.

 ------

-### Minimum (Process) #

-**Lowest value of all pixels in an image stack**
+### *Minimum:* Return the lowest value of all bands

 ```
 IMALYS [reduce]